 Add your voice to the movement by signing the petition from Survival International here which calls directly on President Jair Bolsonaro to protect the rights of Indigenous peoples.
 The aim is to urge those who will vote on Bill PL 490/2007 to uphold the rights of Indigenous peoples and Brazil’s commitments to halting deforestation and climate change.

-We have collaborated with the Yawanawá on the Yawa #TOGETHER Project in the heart of the rainforest, creating Yawa Bands from ácaí seed waste and Parley Ocean Plastic®️, each featuring a single Humanium Metal bead, made from melted down seized illegal firearms.
-Updates coming soon!
+Our Yawa #TOGETHER Kickstarter is now LIVE!
+Click here to help preserve the culture of the Yawanawá and the Amazon rainforest by pledging support for our campaign.
+We have collaborated with the Yawanawá to make Yawa Bands in the heart of the rainforest, created from ácaí seed waste and Parley Ocean Plastic®️, each featuring a single Humanium Metal bead, made from melted down seized illegal firearms.